Why do Jehovah’s Witnesses Overrule Jesus’ Forgiveness?

 I’m so regretful Alex, my stepdad for hurting your cherished wife, my beloved mother.

-I’m truly sorry grandma, for hurting your dearly loved daughter.
+I’m truly sorry Grandma, for hurting your dearly loved daughter.
 Please forgive me.

 I’m utterly ashamed, my beloved children for teaching you the Jehovah’s Witnesses religion.
-I’m awake now and I’m grieving because now I have lost you to Watchtower corporation.
+I’m awake now and I’m grieving because now I have lost you to the Watchtower corporation.
 It never seemed to matter how much we tried to do everything just right.
 It was never good enough to please that Babylonian god you call Jehovah.
 I’m so grateful that I left because now I am free of cult bondage.
 Even if it means I’ll never see you, my beautiful children again, I’m better off, because at least now I’m free to be my authentic self.